squigglykip/Porkbun-DDNS-Updater/README.md

 - `porkbun_ddns_updater.py`: Contains the `PorkbunDDNSUpdater` class responsible for interacting with the Porkbun API and sending emails.
 - `main.py`: The main script that initializes the updater and processes the domains.
-- `.env`: Stores environment variables for API and email configuration.
+- `.env`: Stores environment variables for API, email configuration, and domain declarations.

 ## License